drvinceknight/drvinceknight.github.com/_posts/Research/Publications/2011-08-26-modelling-patient-choice-in-healthcare-systems-development-and-application-of-a-discrete-event-simulation-with-agent-based-decision-making.md

 ---
 layout     : publication
 categories : publications
-title      : Modelling patient choice in healthcare systems: development and application of a discrete event simulation with agent-based decision making date       : 2011-08-26 journal    : Journal of Simulation authors    : V A Knight, J E Williams and I Reynolds
+title      : Modelling patient choice in healthcare systems development and application of a discrete event simulation with agent-based decision making date       : 2011-08-26 journal    : Journal of Simulation authors    : V A Knight, J E Williams and I Reynolds